 (B) In adult criminal cases the pretrial services unit, probation department, limited jurisdiction court, or other primary user shall separate and identify as “confidential” all records defined herein as “criminal history record information,” and those records identified in paragraph (d)(2)(A).
 Such records shall be closed and placed in an envelope marked “confidential”, or otherwise stored as a confidential record, and shall only be disclosed as authorized by ARS § 41-1750 et seq. or by court order.

 (3) Protective Orders.
-For as long as a plaintiff has the ability by law to have a protective order served or unless otherwise ordered by the court, the custodian shall not make publicly available any information regarding the filing of or contents of a petition for or issuance of a protective order until proof of service of the protective order has been filed with the court.
+Unless otherwise ordered by the court, the custodian shall not make publicly available any information regarding the filing of or contents of a petition for or issuance of a protective order until proof of service of the protective order has been filed with the court.
 The custodian may permit law enforcement agencies to access these records when necessary to carry out their official responsibilities.

 (H) records concerning employee misconduct or discipline, but only on a showing of good cause for release of a record as determined in the process provided in paragraph (f)(5) of this rule; such records may be accessed by court personnel for official purposes and by an employee who is the subject of the discipline, to the extent such access is permitted or required by applicable personnel policies.